• Target level of study

 Organization

-ICAP Cosmetics and ICAP Flavors and Fragrances offer a sandwich course starting in M1.
+The ICAP Cosmetics and ICAP Flavors and Fragrances programs offer work-study training starting in the first year of the master's degree.

 Read more